dijasila/GPAW/doc/documentation/sjm/sjm.rst

 The method allows you to control the simulated electrode potential (manifested as the topside work function) by varying the number of electrons in the simulation; calculations can be run in either constant-charge or constant-potential mode.
 The :class:`~gpaw.solvation.sjm.SJM` calculator can be used just like the standard GPAW calculator; it returns energy and forces, but can do so at a fixed potential.
 (Please see the note below on the Legendre-transform of the energy.)
-The potential is controlled by a simple iterative technique; in practice if you are running a trajectory (such as a relaxation or nudged elastic band) the first image will take longer than a conventional calculation as the potential equilibrates, but the computational cost is much less on subsequent images; practically, we estimate the extra cost to be <50% compared to a traditional DFT calculation.
+The potential is controlled by a simple iterative technique; in practice if you are running a trajectory (such as a relaxation or nudged elastic band) the first image will take longer than a conventional calculation as the potential equilibrates, but the computational cost is much less on subsequent images; practically, we estimate the extra cost to be <50% compared to a traditional DFT calculation of a full trajectory.
 For a practical guide on the use of the method, please see the :ref:`solvated_jellium_method` tutorial.